-Kadant Inc. ("Kadant," "we," or the "Company") submits this Specialized Disclosure Report on Form SD for the calendar year ended December 31, 2016.
+Kadant Inc. ("Kadant," "we," or the "Company") submits this Specialized Disclosure Report on Form SD for the calendar year ended December 31, 2018.

-We design and manufacture equipment used in process industries, including papermaking, paper recycling, recycling and waste management, and in the production of oriented strand board.
-We have determined that conflict minerals, as defined in Rule 13p-1 of the Securities Exchange Act of 1934, are used in certain materials or components necessary to the functionality of certain products manufactured or contracted to be manufactured by the Company.
+We design and manufacture equipment used in process industries, including papermaking, paper recycling, recycling and waste management, and in the harvesting and production of lumber and oriented strand board.
+We have determined that conflict minerals, as defined in Rule 13p-1 of the Securities Exchange Act of 1934, as amended, are used in certain materials or components necessary to the functionality of certain products manufactured or contracted to be manufactured by the Company.
 We do not engage in mining of conflict minerals nor do we make purchases of raw ore or refined minerals and we rely on our suppliers to determine the source and origin of the conflict minerals used in our products.

 We are unable at this time to determine whether any of the conflict minerals present in the materials or components supplied to us may have originated in the Democratic Republic of the Congo or an adjoining country in circumstances that support armed groups in the region.
-Accordingly, we have prepared and filed our 2016 Conflict Minerals Report as an exhibit to this filing.
+We have prepared and filed our 2018 Conflict Minerals Report as an exhibit to this filing.